 an automatic Tweet Scheduler that lets you load in a Tweet schedule.
 Once in place, SNDTWEET will

 post your tweets to Twitter at the specified date/time intervals.

 - Company Metrics Notices - most companies have performance metrics that they check on a regular

 basis with notifications going to key exectives.
-Your System i is often the first place where these
+Your IBM i is often the first place where these

 critical business measurements are determined based on transaction activity.
 SNDTWEET could be